Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 8. It was once the site of moonlit drum circles

-There were several years when people would come to Black’s Beach on the night of a full moon and hold a Drum Circle, hosted by a group called the Rainbow Family.
+For several years, people would come to Black’s Beach on the night of a full moon and hold a Drum Circle, hosted by a group called the Rainbow Family.

 They would build a fire, play drums, dance, and then clean up when they were done.
 In the morning there would be no trace that they were there.